 Professionals - what to do if you're concerned

-Agencies should provide information and intelligence on CSE to Essex Police either by telephone or email.
+Agencies should provide information and intelligence on CSE to Essex Police by telephone on 101 or if it is an emergency always call 999.

 Other support and advice